Thomas Bergersen

 Norwegian composer, founder of Two Steps from Hell.

 Thomas Jacob Bergersen (born 4 July 1980, Trondheim, Norway) is a Norwegian composer, multi-instrumentalist, and the co-founder of the production music company Two Steps From Hell.
-He is among the worlds most streamed artists in the classical crossover genre, and has over 2 million streams per month on Spotify.
+He is among the worlds most streamed artists in the classical crossover genre, with over 2 million streams per month on Spotify.
 Bergersen's compositions have featured in many famous movie series, such as Avatar, Pirates of the Caribbean, The Twilight Saga, The Chronicles of Narnia, Harry Potter, Da Vinci Code, The Mummy, The Dark Knight, and Tron: Legacy.
-Bergersen's compositions been featured in many soundtracks and film trailers.
+His compositions have also been featured in many soundtracks and film trailers.

 Career

 Bergersen is self-taught.
 He began playing piano at the age of 6 and started writing symphonic music in his teens.

 He started his musical career as a demoscener, writing tracked modules under the name Lioz in the group Index.
 Bergersen worked with fellow Norwegian artist Boom Jinx on the 2007 trance single "Remember September".

 In May 2010, Bergersen and his business partner, Nick Phoenix, released a debut public Epic Music Two Steps From Hell album titled Invincible.
 Several additional commercial album releases followed, including Archangel and SkyWorld.
 Bergersen also performed in a 2013 live concert at the Walt Disney Concert Hall.
 In 2010 Bergersen composed the original music for the movie The Human Experience.
 The Soundtrack CD was released on 29 March 2011.

 Bergersen released a solo-produced soundtrack titled Illusions in 2011.
 His second solo album, Sun, was released in September 2014.
 He has also released several commercial singles since 2011, including "Heart" and "The Hero in Your Heart," which were intended to provide disaster relief in the wake of the Tōhoku earthquake and Typhoon Haiyan, respectively.

 In March 2020, the album series Humanity was announced.
 Humanity is intended to be a seven-part set exploring all aspects of human emotion.
 On 1 July 2020, Humanity - Chapter I was released.
 Humanity - Chapter II was released on 11 November 2020, followed by Humanity - Chapter III.
 Humanity - Chapter IV was published on 2 September 2021, and on 21 April 2023 Humanity - Chapter V was released.
+On 28 July 2026, Humanity - Chapter VI was released.

 Two Steps From Hell went on their first tour in 2022, performing with a live orchestra and choir at thirteen venues across Europe, and went on to release a live concert album that same year.
 They performed at the Wacken Open Air music festival in 2023, kicking off a second live tour.
 In 2025, Bergersen was invited to perform at the Mountbatten Festival of Music 2025 by the Bands of HM Royal Marines.